OGD311/Graphing-Calculator/README.md

 # Graphing-Calculator
-Simple Graphing calculator written in Python and using Pillow
+Simple Graphing Calculator written in Python and using Pillow Currently only supports y=mx+c functions but aim on adding the ability for more complicated graphs in the future :)